-Go north, meet people who followed a similar wild hair to the same destination.
+Go north, and meet people who followed a similar wild hair to the same destination.

 Living in a land that exceeds your dreams will certainly change your perspective.
 You’ll become new people and as they say, you can never go home again.

 With the old world a distant, somewhat boring memory and the future full of exciting newness, the runaway retiree can only go forward.

 Disclosure: This article contains Amazon affiliate links to products we recommend.
 If you click through and make a purchase through these links, we’ll get a small commission, but you won’t pay any extra.
 Thank you!